-The simplest, most cost effective option is to select your own portfolio of a few index funds.
+The simplest, most cost-effective option is to select your own portfolio of a few index funds.
 Set it and forget it.
-2-5 good index funds is all anyone needs to have a fully diversified portfolio of US and international stocks, bonds, and real estate.
+2-5 good index funds are all anyone needs to have a fully diversified portfolio of US and international stocks, bonds, and real estate.

-Here are a few great guides for getting started with selecting your own index funds:
+Here are a few excellent guides for getting started with selecting your own index funds: